-All residential units will be designed to achieve a A2 Building Energy Rating.
+The modular unit will be designed to achieve an A2 Building Energy Rating.
 Specifics of how this will be achieved will be explored with a Mechanical & Electrical Engineer once appointed post planning.
-It is likely that air source heat pumps will be utilised for all units.
-Photovoltaic (PV) panels might potentially also be utilised, subject to BER evaluation by the appointed Mechanical and Electrical (M&E) Engineer .
+It is possible that air source heat pumps will be utilised for all units.
+Photovoltaic (PV) panels might potentially also be utilised, subject to evaluation by the appointed Mechanical and Electrical (M&E) Engineer.